 “Grants, support and investment schemes like SEIS and EIS are important to understand.
 A little effort here can help you extend the runway of your business.”

 There are so many things you can do to make your business a success.
 While you’re figuring out how to grow your business, you may also need some flexible office space to work from.
 If this is the case – we can help.
-We offer a range of business services across our stores including a telephone answering service and a mailbox service.
+We offer a range of business services across our stores including a telephone answering service.